-If you visit Santa Cruz Island as part of your Galapagos tour, then chances are you will have some free time to kill in Puerto Ayora town.
-The good news is that there is plenty to keep you busy in and around town on a free day or afternoon.
+Santa Cruz is the largest inhabited island at Galapagos, and Puerto Ayora is it's main town and port.
+So if you visit Santa Cruz Island as part of a Galapagos tour then chances are you will have some free time to kill in Puerto Ayora town.
+The good news is that Puerto Ayora is an attractive little town with plenty to keep you busy on a free day or afternoon.
+As well as interesting visitor sites to spot wildlife or relax, Puerto Ayora boasts fine dining, boutique shopping and an ocean front boardwalk with great views to enjoy.

-Tortuga Bay has topped many a list as one of the best beaches in the world.
-Picture perfect swathes of white sand overlooking turquoise water make it a great spot to relax and enjoy the Galapagos Islands.
+Tortuga Bay Galapagos has topped many a list as one of the best beaches at the Galapagos islands.
+Picture perfect swathes of white sand overlooking turquoise water make it a great spot to relax and enjoy nature.
 Tortuga Bay is reached by a short walk from the southwest end of Puerto Ayora and is divided into two sections.
 The first, Playa Brava, is a favorite among surfers early in the morning but the strong currents here make it an endurance sport for swimming.
 Past Playa Brava is Playa Mansa, a smaller beach off of a protected lagoon where snorkeling and kayaking along the shores is a great opportunity to spot sea turtles, rays, white-tipped reef sharks, and some of the sea birds that live and feed in the mangroves.
+There is also an enjoyable self-guided trail through the Opuntia Cactus forest to spot wildlife.
+Tortuga Bay is a lovely spot to spend half a day or more!

 Las Grietas is a natural swimming hole where both fresh and seawater mix in three sections that attract locals and travelers alike to swim or snorkel in the pleasant waters.
-The walled pools are reached by taking a water taxi across the bay from Puerto Ayora to Angermeyer Waterfront Inn.
+The pools boast a dramatic setting, between two high vertical lava walls in a crevasse.
+Las Grietas is reached by taking a water taxi across the bay from Puerto Ayora to Angermeyer Waterfront Inn.
 A marked path beside the hotel takes you past the German beach (Playa Aleman), across lava fields, and to Las Grietas.
-The first and second pools are great for swimming and cliff diving, and the third pool reached by a short traverse or an underwater tunnel is less crowded and the best place for snorkeling.
+The first and second pools are great for swimming and cliff diving, while the third pool is reached by a short traverse of an underwater tunnel and is less crowded and the best place for snorkeling.

-The fish market in Puerto Ayora is a fun place to stop and watch the locals of the island do their thing.
-From morning to afternoon, fishermen bring in their catch to the stalls along the waterfront where hungry patrons include pelicans, frigatebirds, and sea lions!
+The fish market on Charles Darwin Avenue along Puerto Ayora's wayerfront is a fun place to stop and watch the locals of the island do their thing.
+From morning to afternoon, fishermen bring in their catch to the stalls along the waterfront where hungry patrons include pelicans and sea lions!
+It often makes quite the spectacle to watch fishermen feed scraps to these unlikely clients, and is perfect for fun photos or videos.

 Almar is part of the Red Mangrove Aventura Lodge and focuses on fresh seafood dishes with a gourmet twist.
 The outside patio overlooks a secluded bay, making it a great place for lunch or dinner while taking a break before or after a cruise or island hopping trip.
-Some of the house specialties include ceviche with fish, shrimp, and octopus marinated in a yellow pepper extract; and a risotto made with the catch of the day, squid, octopus, and shrimp.
+Some of the house specialties include ceviche with fish, shrimp, and octopus marinated in a yellow pepper extract; and a risotto made with the catch of the day.

 For fresh bread, good breakfasts, deli sandwiches to go, brick oven pizza, specialties like fish and chips, and great ice cream, the Galapagos Deli can’t be beaten.
 Vegetarian options include pasta, pizza, sandwiches, and salads.